oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

   should be treated as a string value unless the property is known (from the metadata document) to have a different type.

+The `type` control information can be absent in properties nested in an instance of type `Edm.Untyped`.
+In particular, individual primitive values within a collection cannot have `type` control information.

 For more information on namespace- and alias-qualified names, see [OData-CSDLJSON](#ODataCSDL) or [OData-CSDLXML](#ODataCSDL).